Antony-Oloo/phase-1-javascript-project-mode/README.md

 DISCOUNT/COUPON APPLICATION
-Introduction:
-I have always wanted to come up with a discount application as the area of discounts, offers, and coupon has been an area I have had so much interest in for a better part of my life as a young man.
-In this first project I would like to build a simple MVP that I will be able to dive into in the future and come up with my dream app finally that can be available in the market.
-I am also glad that this was a recommendation from you too.

  Overview
-My project will be on a discount/ Coupon Application.
-My plan is to act as a middleman between businesses and Customers.
-In my app I would like both the brands and customers to benefit.
-Brands can be able to use the app as a marketing platform while users will be able to browse through discounts from various brands and find deals that most interests them. where you log on to the project you will be able to view different coupons that are availlable for different brands. when get coupon is clicked then a QR code and a secret security code is generated.
+My project is on a discount/ Coupon Application.
+The App to act as a middleman between businesses and Customers.
+In the app both the brands and customers to benefit.
+Brands can be able to use the app as a marketing platform while users will be able to browse through discounts from various brands and find deals that most interests them.
+When a user logs on to the project site you will be able to view different coupons that are availlable for different brands. when get coupon is clicked then a QR code and a secret security code is generated.

 Core Features of the MVP:
 1. Ability to display a list of available discounts.
 This should be fetched from a db.json file.